r-pad/r-pad.github.io/README.md

-# Updating minor additions to the website (members and publications)
+# Making changes to the website
 1. ALL changes must be done through github via creating a new branch, making modifications, and then requesting a pull request.
 Admin will then verify locally and then merge the request.
-1. Minor addition such as adding members photo or publications can be done online through github site without having to locally setup Jekyll.
+1. There are 2 ways to make modifcations.
+One way is directly through the github page online, or the second way is to locally make changes on your local machine by installing Jekyll on Linux.
+Minor addition such as adding members photo or publications can be done online through github site without having to locally setup Jekyll.

-## Adding or updating the members page
+## (Online) Adding or updating the members page
 1. Create a new branch with a short description of the change when starting out your work.
+You can do so by clicking on `master` tab down button, click `view all branches`, and then click `new branch`.
 1. Upload a SQUARE 1:1 ratio headshot photo under img/members directory directly through github website.
 It has to be a square photo or the circle headshot will become an awkward oval.
 Commit changes to upload.
 2. Add an entry to `members.md` directly through the github website -- navigate to the file and click edit file.
    1. Copy paste an existing members item and update.